zoraviel/highcharts-assignment-8/README.md

 1. **Fork** this repo (make sure you are logged into GitHub).

 2. **Clone** your new repo so you have it on your hard drive.
 Remember to save it into the folder where you are keeping all your GitHub projects for this course.
-If you forgot how to fork and clone, [see the previous assignment](https://github.com/macloo/CSS-intro-with-GitHub-2016/blob/master/README.md).
+If you forgot how to fork and clone, see [this](https://github.com/macloo/CSS-intro-with-GitHub-2017/blob/master/README.md).

 3. Use your GitHub Desktop app to create a **local branch** named *gh-pages*. **Switch to that branch** and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*.
+See the last two pages [here](http://bit.ly/newGHapp) if you feel confused.

 You will NOT submit a pull request.